project-chip/matter.js/packages/matter-node.js/README_NEW.md

 ### NewControllerNode.ts
 The functionality is the same as the original Controller.ts but adjusted to use the new API.
 But especially the whole usage of CLusterClients is still WIP ...

+## Changelog for this PR
+* April 30th:
+  * initial commit and first smaller adjustments and fixes
+* May 6th:
+  * Breaking: Rename class "Matter" -> "MatterServer"
+  * Breaking: Move DeviceTypes.ts from common to device and rename DEVICE to "DeviceTypes"
+  * Autoregister Crypto, Time and Network in their Node.js variants when including packages from @project-chip/matter-node.js root package but only if not yet registered (so can be overridden by the developer)
+  * Moved the examples/reference implementations into examples directory and add own README_EXAMPLES.md file and moved content from main readme into it
+  * Add new package.json entries and rename "matter" to "matter-device"
+  * Add hints for all imports in the examples to show what the corresponding "matter-node.js" import would be (because they can not be used directly for build reasons)
+  * Introduce NamedHandler util class for an event style typed and named handler/callback approach
+  * Use NamedHandler as commandHandler to forward command calls like identify to the Device classes and testEvenTriggered for commissionable node class
+  * Add constructor value to hand over initial values of the onoff Cluster when initialing the default cluster
+  * make sure BridgedBasicInformation cluster is always set when adding a bridged device and no data parameters were provided